• Skip to primary navigation

 Kristian pours the love potion bubble foam into a shallow container.

-What are kids learning in this activity?
+What are kids learning from love potion bubble foam?

 When kids are creating and playing with love potions, they’re: